born2bemedia/bizorax/src/lib/policies/terms-and-conditions.md

 ## Contact Information

 1. We are here to assist with any inquiries regarding these Terms and Conditions.
-For questions or concerns, contact us via <a href="https://bizorax.com/contact.">https://bizorax.com/contact.</a>
+For questions or concerns, contact us at <a href="mailto:info@bizorax.com">info@bizorax</a> or <a href="https://bizorax.com/contact.">https://bizorax.com/contact.</a>